nolte/terraform-provider-harbor/README.md

     - [ ] Finazilize the frist version of release workflow
 - [ ] use a ```develop``` branch as default
 - [ ] cleanup unused stuff from starting development
+- [ ] Use First Stable version from the Devcontainer [docker.pkg.github.com/nolte/vscode-devcontainers/k8s-operator:latest](https://github.com/nolte/vscode-devcontainers) _(not exists at the moment)_

 ## Docs